 Goal: The client's course was outdated and had a passive approach, where the learner viewed a dialogue between two employees, but didn't interact at all.
 The client wanted to update the look and feel of the course and focus more on "doing."

-Applying Gagne's Nine Steps of Instruction, we gained the learner's attention by starting the course of with a short, funny video highlighting the differences between being organized and not.
+Applying Gagne's Nine Steps of Instruction, I gained the learner's attention by starting the course of with a short, funny video highlighting the differences between being organized and not.

 Here's an example of that personalization being pulled in.
 This learner said they were "Somewhat organized" so they received specific key tips.
 If the learner had said they were "Very organized," they would have received less tips.
 If they said they were "Not organized," they would have received even more tips.

 To apply the knowledge learned in the course, learner's were presented with common scenarios they would encounter on the job.
 This made the content more relevant and helped them identify why it mattered and how they could use it.

 The learner was then asked questions based on the scenario to really hone in and apply what they learned.